September 19, 2017

-What Can a Surrogate Expect from her Journey?
+What Can a Surrogate Expect from Her Journey?

 Becoming a surrogate is one of life's biggest decisions and will take commitment and dedication.
 No two journeys are the same.
 You will have hopes and dreams for your journey and you will also begin your journey with many questions and perhaps some anxiety.